heitornolla/Dimensionality-Reduction-in-FHE-Face-Verification/README.md

 ## Running Docker Image

-The image offers GPU support.
-You build the image by executing:
+We provide a Docker image with Pytorch and GPU support.
+You may build the image by executing:

 ```bash
 docker build -t fhe-dim-reduction .